 If you are betting or hoping that 2019 will be a better year for you, think again!
 Some people may see marginal or no change in their financial situation, which is the usual subject of focus; others may experience changes they had been looking forward to long ago.
 Yet others will see their various expectations deteriorate into the unmanageable, be it their financial affairs, marital status, romance, or health.
 The reality is though, no matter what you may achieve during 2019, it could all come to nought.
 How?

-While you may be hinging your bets and aspirations that 2019 is going to be better for you, remember your Creator, the God who made you – YAHWEH, the God of the Bible.
-He sent his only begotten Son, Jesus Christ, to die for all our sins.
+Whn will this pandemic be over?
+We could very well spend the rest of the year in the grips of a pandemic.
+There are so many uncertainities.
+The God of the Bible sent his only begotten Son, Jesus Christ, to die for all our sins.
 That, He did, and Jesus will have the victory over death in the fullness of time.
 Then, and only then, will humanity experience real hope and no need to make meaningless New Year resolutions.
 This pandemic is just to beginning of sorrows, but as long as we put our hope is Jesus Christ, then COVID-19 doesn’t really matter.
 There is a great hope ahead beyond 2021 for God’s people!

 What is the Lord’s Day?